(AS AMENDED MAY 2013)

 The name of the corporation shall be the American Musicological Society (the "Society").

-The object of the Society shall be the advancement of research in the various fields of music as a branch of learning and scholarship.
+The object of the Society shall be the advancement of scholarship in the various fields of music through research, learning, and teaching.
 The Society shall be operated as a nonprofit corporation exclusively for this object.

 A. The Society shall consist of regular members, student members, emeritus members, life members, honorary members, and corresponding members.